Papurudoragon/cve5api/README.md

-#Installing the API to host Locally
+# Installing the API to host Locally

     1. Clone this repository

-    2. run main.go (for windows, just run the .exe file)
+    2. run main.go (for windows, just run the .exe file) -- see install instructions above

     3. one the api starts, send a POST request to login with the admin account
         a.
 Login for default account: